xambert/Data-Science/README.md

 The consequences of bad data for the model.

 Data understanding is iterative; you learn more about your data the more you study it.

+4. In this lesson, you have learned:

+The difference between descriptive and predictive models.

+The role of training sets and test sets.

+The importance of asking if the question has been answered.

+Why diagnostic measures tools are needed.

+The purpose of statistical significance tests.

+That modeling and evaluation are iterative processes.